-UNSW gives college students exclusive access to Pfizer jab - Honi Soit
+UNSW gives on-campus residents exclusive access to Pfizer jab - Honi Soit

 Students living in on-campus accommodation at UNSW have been offered exclusive early access to the Pfizer/BioNTech COVID-19 vaccine by the UNSW Health Service.
 The offer was not extended to the general student population, to whom the university is currently only offering AstraZeneca.

-It is unclear why college students have been given priority access to the Pfizer vaccine, as they are not officially covered under the current state government rollout strategy.
+While on-campus residents living in close quarters are at risk of COVID, they are not officially covered under the current state government rollout strategy, meaning it is unclear why they have access to the vaccine.
 This comes as the state’s broader Pfizer vaccine supply is directed away from areas in lockdown, like the Central Coast, where essential workers’ vaccination appointments have been cancelled as the NSW Government moves to prioritise Year 12 students.

-When contacted by Honi Soit, a UNSW spokesperson refused to comment on why Pfizer was available to students at its colleges rather than AstraZeneca, stating only that “COVID-19 vaccinations are available through our UNSW Health Service to students, staff, and the wider community, and are being administered as per the government’s vaccination roll-out strategy,” and encouraging everyone to get vaccinated.
+When contacted by Honi Soit, a UNSW spokesperson refused to comment on why Pfizer was available to students in on-campus accommodation as well as AstraZeneca, stating only that “COVID-19 vaccinations are available through our UNSW Health Service to students, staff, and the wider community, and are being administered as per the government’s vaccination roll-out strategy,” and encouraging everyone to get vaccinated.

 Residents of New College, an independently run student accommodation on UNSW’s campus, were formally notified of the ability to access Pfizer in a weekly notice published by New College Master, Professor Bill Peirson, on July 27th.
-However, a student from New College told Honi that college residents had been aware of the availability of Pfizer since mid-July.
+However, a student from New College told Honi that college residents had been aware of the availability of Pfizer since 19 July due to an on-campus residence wide email.
 Residents were first made aware when a student rang to book AstraZeneca and was offered Pfizer by the UNSW Health Service instead.
-The UNSW Health Service website still does not advertise that college students are eligible for Pfizer.
+The UNSW Health Service website still does not advertise that on-campus residents are eligible for Pfizer.

 In previous emails to the wider student body, UNSW stated that the Health Service was offering AstraZeneca vaccine appointments, with no mention of Pfizer:

-Note: Editors’ Note: This article was updated on 4 August 2021 8:52pm to amend references to colleges to on-campus accommodation and to reflect the fact that on-campus residents living in close quarters are at risk of COVID.